ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - Planned V&V: stable rate of appointments per CVD case in the population; percent of simulants with a follow-up scheduled is reasonably stable; percent of appointments that are follow-up visits is stable.
 Source: [Rodgers_2009]_
   * - 5.0
     - Adding medications for SBP and LDL-C
-    - Planned V&V: rate of medication per simulant with risk factor might increase but should be in line with publiched data [Gu_2012]_; total percent of population that is medicated; types of medication used over time (combo vs mono) should be stable [Derington_2020]_
+    - Planned V&V: rate of medication per simulant with risk factor might increase but should be in line with published data [Gu_2012]_; total percent of population that is medicated; types of medication used over time (combo vs mono) should be stable [Derington_2020]_
   * - 6.0
     - Adding in the outreach intervention
     -